Costa Victoria deck plans

 Costa Victoria deck plan review at CruiseMapper provides newest cruise deck plans (2022-2023-2024 valid floor layouts of the vessel) extracted from the officially issued by Scrapped Cruise Ships deckplan pdf (printable version).

 Each of the Costa Victoria cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Costa Victoria staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-Costa Victoria (built 1996, last refurbished in 2018) is the Sky-class vessel in the Costa cruise line’s fleet.
-In this class Victoria is together with the NCL ships Norwegian Sky and Norwegian Sun.
-The NCL Sky ship was originally ordered by Costa Crociere as “Costa Olympia”, but finished as “Norwegian Sky”.
+Costa Victoria (1996-built, last refurbished in 2018, scrapped in 2020) was the Sky-class cruise ship in Costa's fleet, with sisterships (owned by NCL) Norwegian Sky and Norwegian Sun.
+The liner was originally ordered by Costa Cruises as “Costa Olympia”, but finished for NCL as “Norwegian Sky”.

 Costa Victoria 2013 refurbishment review